Captain Poison (1943 film)

-Captain Poison (Spanish: Capitán Veneno) is a 1943 Argentine historical comedy drama film directed by Henri Martinent and starring Luis Sandrini, Rosa Rosen and Bertha Moss.
+Captain Poison (Spanish: Capitán Veneno) is a 1943 Argentine historical comedy drama film of the classical era directed by Henri Martinent and starring Luis Sandrini, Rosa Rosen and Bertha Moss.
 It is based on a novel of the same title by Pedro Antonio de Alarcón.
 A 1951 Spanish film Captain Poison was also based on the novel.

 The film's sets were designed by the art director Juan Manuel Concado.